Donald Laycock

-Donald Laycock (1936–1988) was an Australian linguist and anthropologist.
+Donald C. Laycock (1936 – 27 December 1988) was an Australian linguist and anthropologist.
 He is best remembered for his work on the languages of Papua New Guinea.

 Biography

 He was a graduate of University of Newcastle, New South Wales, Australia and later worked as a researcher at the University of Adelaide in Anthropology.
 He undertook his Ph.D. at the Australian National University in linguistics and became one among the leading authorities on the languages of Papua New Guinea.

 He performed several pioneering surveys of the languages of the Sepik region of New Guinea.
 The first of these, his Ph.D. research under the supervision of Stephen Wurm, was published as The Ndu languages (1965), and established the existence of this closely related group of languages.
 In subsequent surveys, Laycock found the Ndu languages were part of a larger language family extending through the middle and upper Sepik valley (the "Sepik subphylum"), and in 1973 he proposed that these languages formed part of a Sepik–Ramu phylum.
 This remained the general consensus in the linguistic world for over 30 years.
 While more recent work by William A. Foley and Malcolm Ross has cast doubt on a link between the Ramu – Lower Sepik languages and the Sepik languages, the "Sepik subphylum" seems established as a genuine group.

 Laycock also first identified the Torricelli (1968) and Piawi groups of languages.
 He published numerous papers in linguistics and anthropology.

 He was described by his fellow authors of Skeptical (David Vernon, Colin Groves and Simon Brown) as a 20th-century 'Renaissance Man' as his interests were wide-ranging from Melanesian languages, to channelling, Tarot cards and bawdy songs.

 He was a Fellow of the Australian Academy of the Humanities (FAHA), Vice President of the Australian Linguistic Society (ALS) and a member of Mensa.
 A keen member of the Australian Skeptics he entertained many people at Skeptic's conventions with his demonstrations of glossolalia and going into trances.
 After his death, Laycock's meticulous work on the Enochian 'language' (which was allegedly channelled to an associate of the Elizabethan mystic John Dee) was turned by a colleague into one of the very few classics of skeptical linguistics.

 He died, after a short illness, in Canberra, on 27 December 1988.